icampuswildau/german-transformers-overview/README.md

 # Transformer based language models for the German language

-This document is intended to serve as a reference for possible data sources for the training of [Transformer language models](https://arxiv.org/abs/1706.03762).
+This document is intended to serve as a reference for possible data sources and parametrization for the training of [Transformer language models](https://arxiv.org/abs/1706.03762).
 The focus is set on models which have been trained specifically for the German language.
 Other languages, but also the combination of several languages, (_"multilingual"_) are not considered.